rmcanany/SolidEdgeStorekeeper/Readme.md

 ![Filename Formula](media/filename_formula.png)

 Structural shapes are not quite the same as fasteners.
 While the cross section is standard, the length and likelihood of additional features is not.
 Usually the part doesn't even belong in the library.
 For these, you can change the `Save in` option from `Library` to `Assy Dir` or `Other`.
-Rather than assuming a name and location, with these settings the program prompts for both.
+The program prompts for a filename, and for `Other`, a location.

+So, who needs this program?
+Me, for one.
+What makes it different?
+First, it's free and open source.
+Any part it creates belongs to you, and is stored on your premises.
+It's customizable, has no database, and doesn't care if you upgrade Solid Edge.

-Unlike Family of Parts, files are only created as needed.
-Also, each part is stand-alone, not tied back to a master file.
+Also, unlike Family of Parts, files are only created as needed.
+Each part is stand-alone, not tied back to a master file.

 Unlike web-based offerings, the program is integrated with your parts library and works directly with Solid Edge.
 It updates the properties you specify, using the naming conventions you define.
 If you want adjustable parts (see the provided springs example), or any other SE-specific functionality, the program handles it like the native file that it is.

-The program will never have every standard part in the world, but it can be improved.
-That's where **YOU** come in!
-Contributions are welcome.
+Finally, it has a secret weapon -- all of us.
+Contributions are welcome!
 Please message me on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge), or raise an [<ins>**Issue on GitHub**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/issues), for ideas on how to get started.

 Uh-oh.
 The Marketing guy just showed up.
 He wants to *"Synergize our stake holders and leverage this cross-promotion opportunity"*.
 I bet he does.
-Anyway, here he is.
+Anyway, here goes.

 >  *Hello there!!
 I'm Big Mike!
 Do you want to do things better and faster with less work?!
 Of course you do!
 That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!*